iramirezc-learning/book-algorithms-4th-javascript/docs/markdown/algorithms-list.md

 #### Section 2.5 - Applications

-> No algorithms to implement
+> There are no algorithms to implement

 ### Chapter 3 - Searching